borisbolliet/ResearchComputing/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Research Computing and Software Developpment
+Research Computing and Software Development
 ===========================================

 | *Author*: Boris Bolliet